Living in Pittsburgh: Dream Bigger and Live Better

 Facts About Pittsburgh

-The city of Pittsburgh is home to 90 unique neighborhoods, including South Side Slopes, Lawrenceville, and Mount Washington.
+Pittsburgh, a “Certified Welcoming” city, is home to 90 unique neighborhoods, including South Side Slopes, Lawrenceville and Mount Washington.
 The Pittsburgh area is also home to a vibrant downtown area, up-and-coming suburban hubs and plenty of green space and parks, like the iconic Point State Park.

 The region goes long on education.
-Home to 77 regional academic institutions. and five of them among U.S. News & World Report’s Best Colleges rankings, including Carnegie Mellon University (#25), University of Pittsburgh (#59), and Duquesne University (#148).
+Home to more than 70 regional academic institutions, five of them are among U.S. News & World Report’s Best Colleges rankings, including Carnegie Mellon University (#22), University of Pittsburgh (#62), and Duquesne University (#151).

 In 2022, GoodHire named the Pittsburgh metro area the sixth most affordable real estate market in the United States.
 The study also cites Pittsburgh as a great choice for families and young professionals looking for “a more affordable city to call home”.